johnmj/ArtifactoryAsCode/README.md

 * Place the artifactory license file in the "/tmp" folder as "artifactory.lic"
 * FILESTORE is set to "/data/artifactory".
 Change as appropriate.
-* Uncomment the below lines towards the end of prepareHostEnv.sh file ONLY when running for first time;
+* Uncomment the below lines towards the end of prepareHostEnv.sh file ONLY when running "startup.sh" for a new setup or to overwrite an existing setup;

 #cleanDataDir
 #createDirectories

-* Ensure the user who is running this script has sudo priveleges
+* Ensure the user running this script has sudo privileges
 * Execute ./startup.sh.
-It would take about 5 mins to download images, bring up the 3 docker containers, connect to JIRA and setup REPOSITORIES.
+This will download images, bring up the 3 docker containers, connect to JIRA and setup repositories.
-* Artifactory should be available at "https://<hostname>/".
+* Artifactory should now be available at "https://<hostname>/".
 * curl -v https://<hostname> should resolve certificate and should redirect to "artifactory/webapp"
 * Login with admin/password and go to "Admin->Security->Crowd/JIRA"
 * Click on the search button (icon) under "Synchronize groups"
 * Select "administrators" and click on "Import" (icon) and then "Save".
 Repeat the same for all other JIRA groups that would need to access Artifactory
 * Go to "Groups->administrators", enable the "Admin privileges" checkbox and click "Save"
-* Reverse proxy configuration is taken care of by nginx configuration.
+* HTTP to HTTPS redirection and reverse proxy configuration is taken care of by nginx configuration.
 No additional setup required in Artifactory
 * Log out and you should be able to log in with your Demo.com LDAP credentials.
 * Create "permissions" to control who can upload to docker-dev and docker-prod repos
 * Docker registry names should match the ones defined in nginx